 Back-To-Basics: Fiber-Reinforced Plastic Repair

-Sometimes going back-to-basics can make the difference between a quality repair and a failed repair.
+Sometimes, going back to the basics can make the difference between a quality repair and a failed repair.
 Although fiber-reinforced plastics (FRP) usage and repairability is limited on today's vehicles, here are a few things to consider.

 One type of FRP is sheet-molded compound (SMC).
 SMC is smooth on both sides with fiber reinforcements in the middle.
 The fibers are not visible unless cracked.